 Issues around the provision of hearing healthcare services

 While types of hearing impairment can vary from conductive impairment to sensorineural impairment, timely medical intervention can restore normal hearing or help in rehabilitation through the use of hearing aids and special training.
 However, it is early identification and accurate diagnosis that form the basis of medical intervention.
 In fact, as we mentioned earlier, early identification and accurate diagnosis can result in the prevention of 60% of the childhood hearing loss cases.
-But there are a number of issues that prevent effective delivery of hearing health care services in both developing and developed nations that telemedicine can potentially eradicate.
+But there are a number of issues that prevent effective delivery of hearing health care services in both developing and developed nations that this relatively new technology can potentially eradicate.

 Issues that harm hearing healthcare delivery